materialsgenomefoundation/strategic-plan/mgf_strategic_plan/strategic-plan/about.md

-# About the Materials Genome Foundation Strategic Plan
+# About the strategic plan

 > start open, stay open.